firefly-iii/docs/docs/docs/data-importer/advanced/transfers.md

 ### Store IBANs and account numbers

 When you create new asset accounts in Firefly III, always store an IBAN or account number.
-This will improve the (auto) mapping and make sure that transactions are linked.
+This will improve the (auto) mapping and link transactions.

 ### Test, test, test